Seattle Seahawks fans win no matter who their team is facing on the field. Their secret weapon? Artificial intelligence (AI) from Amazon.

 When you pick up a can of soda, the Just Walk Out technology adds it to your virtual cart.
 If you decide to return it to the shelf, the technology will automatically remove it.

-Just Walk Out technology operates independently from Amazon One, and doesn’t use or collect any biometric information to track the identity of shoppers.
+Just Walk Out technology operates independently from Amazon One, and doesn’t use or collect any biometric information of shoppers.
 Customer trust and privacy are paramount to the experience.
 Just Walk Out technology simply links a customer with their payment instrument.
 When shoppers enter the store, the technology assigns them a temporary numeric code, which serves as the shopper’s unique digital signature for that shopping trip.
 The system preserves the code throughout the shopper’s time in the store.
 When they exit, the code disappears, and if they come back, they get a new code.

 “In every image, we have a number of pixels that belong to a person,” Medioni says.
 “If a shopper takes off their jacket, for example, their signature updates as they move around the store.
 Just Walk Out tech doesn’t collect any biometrics.
 All we need to know is where that person is on the floor, and where their hands are in relation to the store’s merchandise.”